pi4-uiuc/2017-bootcamp/README.md

 Teaching Assistant: Vaibhav Karve, Department of Mathematics

+# THIS IS A DRAFT

 ## Objective

-To teach methods in data analysis and computation to Math graduate students in 2 weeks to students with little or no programming experience.
+A two week course designed to introduce Math graduate students with little or no programming experience to methods in data analysis and computation.
+The goal is to prepare students to apply their understanding of math to solve problems in industry.

 This is the material from a 2 week Computational Bootcamp for PI4 students prior to beginning summer internships as part of the NSF funded [PI4 Program for Interdisciplinary and Industrial Internships at Illinois](https://pi4.math.illinois.edu/).

+Previous years: [2016](http://www.math.uiuc.edu/~hirani/cbmg/index.html), [2015](http://math.illinois.edu/~shahkar2/cbmg/), [2014](http://www.math.uiuc.edu/~hirani/teaching/cbmgsu14) courses focused more on numerical analysis.
+This year the focus is shifting to the use and analysis of large and complex data.

 ## Pre-requisites